Maximilian93B/DungeonsAndDevs/README.md

 ```
 ## Features

-- **Interactive Learning**: Engage in coding challenges and quizzes within a captivating fantasy-themed environment.
+- **Interactive Learning** 🎮: Engage in coding challenges and quizzes within a captivating fantasy-themed environment.
 - **Progress Tracking**: Monitor your learning journey with detailed progress tracking and the ability to save and resume your campaign.
 - **Fantasy Rewards**: Earn fantasy items and achievements as you advance through your coding quests.